Frequently Asked Questions about PFAS Contamination of Water

 For more information about per- and polyfluoroalkyl substances (PFAS) generally, please visit the About PFAS web page.

-Are PFAS regulated in drinking water in Rhode Island?
+Is PFAS regulated in Rhode Island?

-If your water is supplied by a public water system, you can call and ask them if they have tested for PFAS.
-If you have a private well, RIDOH's Private Well Program can provide additional guidance on how to test well water for PFAS.
+If your water is supplied by a public water system, you can ask your public water system or visit health.ri.gov/data/pfas to see the results of the initial sampling that was required for all public water systems by July 1, 2023.
+If you have a private well, RIDOH's Private Well Program can provide additional guidance on testing well water for PFAS.

 What steps should I take if PFAS have been detected in my drinking water?